-These zucchini meatballs, known as Greek Kolokithokeftedes, are crispy on the outside and so juicy on the inside!
+These zucchini fritters (previously called meatballs), known as Greek Kolokithokeftedes, are crispy on the outside and so juicy on the inside!

 Watch the video